overblog/GraphQLBundle/docs/annotations/annotations-reference.md

     -   For example, `@GQL\Access("isAuthenticated()")` will be converted to `['access' => '@=isAuthenticated()']`.

 -   You can use multiple type annotations on the same class.
-For example, if you need your class to be a Graphql Type AND a Graphql InputType, you just need to add the two annotations.
+For example, if you need your class to be a Graphql Type AND a Graphql Input, you just need to add the two annotations.
 Incompatible annotations or properties for a specified Type will simply be ignored.

 In the following example, both the type `Coordinates` and the input type `CoordinatesInput` will be generated.
 As fields on input type don't support resolvers, the field `elevation` will simply be ignored to generate the input type (it will only have two fields: `latitude` and `longitude`).